lpodev/VIR1-Labo/labo-02-use-container-for-development/step-1-run-a-database-in-a-container.md

 2b7afc93c37d715c6d592de78173386903e123d0c7065ac34329ab81e9fcefd8
 ```

-* [ ] List all containers (all states)
+* [x] List all containers (all states)

 ```
 [INPUT]
-//TODO
+docker ps -a --format "table {{.Image}}\t{{.Ports}}\t{{.Names}}"

 [OUTPUT]
-//TODO Result expected
-IMAGE                              PORTS.
-NAMES
+IMAGE                          PORTS     NAMES
-mysql:8.0                          33060/tcp, 0.0.0.0:3316->3306/tcp.   mysqlserver
+mysql:8.0                                mysqlserver
-eclipse-petclinic:version1.0.dev   0.0.0.0:80->8080/tcp.                petclinic-server
+springboot-lpo:dev                       busy_davinci
+petclinic-app:version1.0.dev             recursing_liskov
+petclinic-app:version1.0.dev             cool_shtern
+springboot-lpo:dev                       interesting_ramanujan
 ```

 ### Update our Dockerfile to activate MySQL

 Currently H2 is used on our Petclinic Container.
 We need to switch on MySQL.

-* [ ] Add this command to your Dockerfile, in the right place.
+* [x] Add this command to your Dockerfile, in the right place.

 ```
 CMD ["./mvnw", "spring-boot:run", "-Dspring-boot.run.profiles=mysql"]
 ```

-* [ ] If you run both docker, the application server will not able to talk with the dbserver... any idea why ?
+* [x] If you run both docker, the application server will not able to talk with the dbserver... any idea why ?

 ```
-//TODO
+If you run both the Docker containers for the application server and the database server separately, they won't be able to communicate because they are not connected to the same network.
+To allow communication between the containers, you need to ensure that both containers are attached to the same network.
 ```

 * [ ] Let's build our image